OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 ![Jenkins Wrapper Configuration](jenkins-wrapper.png "width=500")

-This XML file contains the `service/arguments` element, which defines the command line arguments passed to Jenkins when it is executed.
+This XML file contains the `service/arguments` element, which defines the command line arguments passed to Jenkins when it's executed.
 It also includes `service/env` elements to define the environment variables made available to Jenkins.

 Advanced Jenkins configuration options often require passing arguments or defining environment variables.
 As an example, [disabling Cross-Site Request Forgery (CSRF) protection](https://www.jenkins.io/doc/book/security/csrf-protection/) in Jenkins requires passing the `-Dhudson.security.csrf.GlobalCrumbIssuerConfiguration.DISABLE_CSRF_PROTECTION=true` argument, which is configured in the `service/arguments` element: